inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 -  ``Total number of packets received``: All the packets received by the server.
-The UDP applications in the sensors each send 100 packets during the course of the 100s simulations, for a total of 400 packets.
+The UDP applications in the sensors each send 100 packets during the 100s simulations, for a total of 400 packets.
 -  ``Network total power consumption``: The sum of the power consumption of the four sensors and the gateway (values in Joules.)